 Changes in the availability, delivery, management, and payment of medical care are jarring the moral foundations of medicine.
-From new reproductive and genetic technologies challenging our notions of what life is and when it begins, to our newfound concern over what constitutes a good end-of-life, there is a need for interdisciplinary scholarly reflection, research, and teaching on the goals of medicine and the roles of physicians and other health professionals in the communities and societies of the 21st Century.
-The Program for the Medical Humanities seeks to fill that need.
+In addition, reproductive and genetic technologies are challenging our notions of what life is and when it begins.
+The potential of stem cell technology for regenerative medicine is forcing us to consider how old is old (enough).
+And, new life-extending technologies are fueling our concerns over what constitutes a good old age and death.
+Because of all this, and more, there is a need for interdisciplinary scholarly reflection, research, and teaching on the goals of medicine and the roles of physicians and other health professionals in the communities and societies of the 21st Century.
+The Program for the Medical Humanities (PMH) seeks to fill that need.

 Specifically, the Program provides: